Canadian Documents for use in Belgium

 How to use your Canadian Documents in Belgium: Trust ALSC!

 Getting your documents ready for use in Belgium can seem like an impossible task.
 Indeed, authentication and legalization can be a very difficult and stressful process.
 This is especially true if you attempt to do it without assistance.
 It can sometimes take weeks of planning and preparation to gather the necessary requirements on your own.
 Since Global Affairs Canada and the Belgian embassy are frequently swamped with others in your position seeking assistance, resolving any errors becomes substantially harder due to a lack of communication.
 Our agents see documents rejected every day at Global Affairs Canada and various embassies within Ottawa.
 Many of these people turn to us for assistance realizing there is no way they can meet their deadline on their own.
 They are surprised when we tell them they can have their documents shipped to Ottawa for free via FedEx when they drop off their documents at one of our service centers in, Surrey, Calgary, Toronto, North York, Mississauga, Halifax, Victoria, Vancouver, Edmonton, Regina, Winnipeg, or Montreal after confirming use of our services.
 They are also happy to know that our agents are available at all times during our office hours to answer their questions and address their concerns; a benefit which is becoming less common in customer service industries everywhere.
 They are even happier when they find out that their documents also receive free shipping back to any one of our service centers via FedEx upon completion; their documents properly authenticated and legalized for use in Belgium, guaranteed.
 Do it right the first time and trust the experts with your Canadian documents for use in Belgium.
-As our A+ rating with the BBB, proud membership with the Canadian Chamber of Commerce, and our perfect 5-star reviews on Facebook and Google prove, we are the best option every time when making your Canadian documents Global.
+As our A+ rating with the BBB and our 5-star reviews on Facebook and Google prove, we are the best option every time when making your Canadian documents Global.
 Click below to get started!